Last Updated 5 days ago

 Kailasanathar Temple, Kanchipuram, Tamil Nadu

 The Kailasanathar Temple is an ancient Hindu temple dedicated to Lord Shiva located in Kanchipuram, Tamil Nadu, India.
+In the race for the top 100+ most ancient temples in India, The Kailasanathar Temple, Kanchipuram, Tamil Nadu stands at the 2nd position.
 Here are some details about this historic temple

 The Kailasanathar Temple stands as a testament to the architectural and artistic prowess of the Pallava dynasty and continues to be a revered pilgrimage site and cultural landmark in Kanchipuram.